Can A Child Choose With Which Parent They Want To Live With In Pennsylvania?

 Most judges are more likely to consider a child’s choice if it’s based upon sound, mature reasons, versus a preference that seems to be based upon momentary whim or impulse.

 Of course, much of the decision is still based on the parents.
-Courts will always look at things like their employment and living situations, geographic locations/ plans to relocate, or a history of substance abuse or violence.
+Courts will always look at things like their employment and living situations.
+They will consider geographic locations and plans to relocate.
+History of substance abuse or violence are critical factors as well.
 Pennsylvania’s family law is pretty similar to most other states in this regard.

 So the short answer is, the older and more mature a child is, the more credence their opinion has in deciding custody, or who they will live with.
 But there is no set age where they are legally entitled to make a decision.